Burbank, California: George Izay Park

-The first name for this park was Olive Memorial park.
+The City of Burbank maintains an extensive parks system, with 27 parks citywide, including two public swimming pools.
+One of these parks is George Izay Park, formerly known as Olive Memorial Park.
 From 1949 to 1952, the St. Louis Browns, a Major League Baseball team, selected Burbank as their destination for spring training to escape the harsh winters of the Midwest.
 As the players donned their uniforms and stepped onto the field at Olive Memorial Park, they not only honed their baseball skills but also forged a special bond with Burbank and its Hollywood luminaries.
 Workers in Burbank came by during their lunch hour to watch the game.
 Additionally, well-known entertainment figures such as Bing Crosby, Bob Hope, and Nat King Cole would gather to witness the action.
 Marilyn Monroe herself even joined the Browns for promotional photos.
 Over time, the St. Louis Browns would evolve into the Baltimore Orioles.
 The Los Angeles Rams also used the stadium from 1958 to 1962 as a practice field.
 While the stadium, originally dedicated in 1947 to commemorate the soldiers lost in World War II, saw its stands razed in 1995, the fields themselves endure.
 In 1984, the park underwent a name change and became known as George Izay Park.

 Demographics

 Burbank experienced a 4.8% increase in population between 2000 and 2016, bringing its total population in 2016 to 105,110.
-Population growth was influenced by Burbank's expanding employment base, high-quality public schools, and access to regional transportation routes and metropolitan Los Angeles.However, Burbank's population decline resumed after 2020, dropping 4.3% to an estimated 102,755 by 2023, as the local film industry presence moved elsewhere and declined statewide.
+Population growth was influenced by Burbank's expanding employment base, high-quality public schools, and access to regional transportation routes and metropolitan Los Angeles.
+However,Burbank's population declined after the 2020 census, with the Census Bureau estimating 102,988 residents as of July 1, 2025.